luciangreen/Lucian-Academy/README.md

 * la_com_marks.pl - helps mark assignments, used by la_com_submit.pl
 * la_com_submit.pl - helps student submit assignments (on web)
 * la_com1.pl - submits and manages assignments of practise bots
-* luciansphilosophy.txt - most of Lucian's philosophy in one file
+* Folders - most of Lucian's philosophy
 * short_essay_helper3_agps.pl - version of essay helper to write essays, used by la_com1.pl
 * student_numbers.txt - data file for student data
 * wrap_sources.pl - adds reference data (i.e. Title) to files (named "Department by Lucian Green Title") from sources and places them in sources1, for use by essay helper.